-Neuropsychologist Diana Carolina Gomez Blanco explains in this article what the blue zones (BZ) are and the secret to the longevity of their inhabitants, emphasizing the characteristics, key factors, and lifestyles of the populations in the BZ.
+Neuropsychologist Diana Carolina Gómez Blanco explains in this article what the blue zones (ZA) are and the secret of their inhabitants’ longevity, with special emphasis on the characteristics, keys and lifestyles of the populations of the ZA.

-The blue zones and the secret to longevity
+The blue zones and the secret of longevity

-Since ancient times, the search for eternal youth has captivated humanity, and many have sought that magical formula to increase years of life and overcome the dreaded death.
-Even today, there is an unrestrained desire to stay young, and diets, medical procedures, and beauty articles claiming to stop the passage of time are increasingly common.
-However, what is a reality is that, in the last 150 years, life expectancy has increased dramatically, with more and more people reaching old age.
+Since ancient times the search for eternal youth has captivated humanity, and many have looked for that magic formula that would increase years of life and overcome dreaded death.
+Even today there is that frenzied eagerness to stay young, and there are more and more diets, medical procedures and beauty articles that claim to stop the passage of time.
+However, what is a reality is that in the last 150 years, life expectancy has increased dramatically; more and more people reach old age.

 “Longevity is increasing worldwide faster than many of us can imagine.
-In fact, demographers say that the baby who will live to be 200 years old has already been born” (Figueroa Suarez et al., 2019, p.281).
-It is additionally highlighted that an unprecedented aging of the population is occurring in human history.
-Although cardiovascular mortality has decreased, mortality due to nervous system diseases and mental disorders has, on the contrary, increased.
+In fact, demographers say the baby who will live to be 200 years old has already been born” (Figueroa Suarez et al., 2019, p.281).
+It is additionally noted that an unprecedented aging of the population in human history is occurring.
+And that, although cardiovascular mortality has decreased, mortality from diseases of the nervous system and from mental disorders has increased instead.

-Considering the latter, the lifestyle of modern life, in which sedentary lifestyles are mainly promoted, as well as the inclusion of technologies that make life easier, both physically and cognitively, a diet based on processed foods, high in sugars, sodium, calories and saturated fats, as well as a stressful pace of life, is causing this dream of long longevity to fail in terms of its duration and quality.
-However, there are some places in the world where this dream of great longevity seems to be fulfilled (Yáñez-Yáñez & Mc Ardle Draguicevic, 2021, p.
+Taking this last point into account, the modern lifestyle, which mainly promotes sedentary behavior, as well as the inclusion of technologies that make life easier, both physically and cognitively, a diet based on processed foods high in sugars, sodium, calories and saturated fats, as well as a stressful pace of life, is causing this dream of long longevity to fail in terms of duration and quality.
+That said, there are some places in the world where this dream of great longevity seems to be fulfilled (Yáñez-Yáñez & Mc Ardle Draguicevic, 2021, p.
 155).

 Blue zones

-In these zones, not only do people live longer, but they live better, where reaching an advanced age is not synonymous with disability, but on the contrary, they reach very advanced ages with high levels of functioning.
-These zones have been called “blue zones”.
+In these zones people not only live longer, but they live better, where reaching an advanced age is not synonymous with disability; on the contrary, people reach very advanced ages with high levels of functioning.
+These areas have been called “blue zones.”

-A blue zone (BA) is a geographically delimited area in which its population has exceptionally high longevity, although this is not related to high economic income or specialized health care.
-Initially these zones were so named because their early researchers used the blue marker pen to mark them.
+A blue zone (ZA) is a geographically bounded area where its population has an exceptionally high longevity, although this is not related to high economic income or specialized healthcare.
+These zones were initially called that because their first researchers used a blue marker to highlight them.

-The map below shows the blue zones that have been detected so far.
+The following map indicates the blue zones detected so far.

-Now then, the longevity and life expectancy data in the Blue Zones are currently inconclusive, although they do show a higher proportion of centenarians compared to even the most developed countries, both socially and economically.
+That said, the longevity and life expectancy data in the ZAs are not conclusive at the moment, although they do show a higher proportion of centenarians, even compared to the most socially and economically developed countries.

-Similarly, one of the difficulties in studying these populations is that they share genetic characteristics and lifestyles, so it is necessary to study the relationship with longevity in greater depth.
-It should be clarified that human aging is attributed to a combination of genetic and epigenetic factors, so it is important to pay attention to lifestyle factors that are easier to modify (Navarro-Pardo, 2015, p.79).
+Likewise, another difficulty in studying these populations is that they share genetic characteristics as well as lifestyle, so it is necessary to study more deeply the relationship with greater longevity.
+Clarifying that human aging is attributed to a mix of genetic and epigenetic factors, so it is important to pay attention to lifestyle factors that are easier to modify (Navarro-Pardo, 2015, p.79).

-Among the variables involved, it should be mentioned that only 20% of longevity is related to genetic factors, while 80% is influenced by the environment and lifestyles.
-Other authors suggest that this genetic factor accounts for 25-30% of the variability in longevity.
+Among the variables involved, it should be mentioned first that it is noted that only 20% of longevity is related to genetic factors, while 80% would be influenced by environment and lifestyles.
+Other authors suggest that this genetic factor accounts for between 25–30% of the variability in longevity.

-The following are the main characteristics that these populations have in common:
+Therefore, the main characteristics that these populations have in particular are described below:

-The populations in the Blue Zones have certain habits and lifestyles that appear to contribute to their high longevity.
-For example, in Ikaria, a Greek island measuring 255 km2, the inhabitants are three times more likely to reach the age of 100 than anywhere else in the world.
-Additionally, they have a tenfold proportion of 90-year-olds compared to the European average.
+Populations in the blue zones have some habits and lifestyles that seem to influence their high longevity.
+Thus, for example, in Icaria, a Greek island of 255 km2, where its inhabitants are three times more likely to become centenarians than in most other places in the world, it also maintains a proportion ten times higher than the European average of people aged 90.

 Morbidity